Jofosu/professor-student-advising-app/Doc/glossary.md

 declaring a correlate.

 ##Unit:
 One course usually correlates to one unit, but can be more or less.
 Format is a 2-digit number ranging from 0.0 to 2.

 ##Overload:
 Taking more than 4.5 units in a given semester

 ##Course code:
-A code consisting of 4 letters followed by 5 numbers that specifies the department, course, and section of a course.
+A code consisting of 4 letters followed by 5 numbers that specifies the department, course, and section of a course. alias: course id

 ##Course Catalog:
 A collection of all courses offered